This document provides a guide to installing OpenOCD for ESP32 and debugging using GDB. The document is structured as follows:

 ...all zeroes), please check your JTAG connections, whether other signals are connected to JTAG besides ESP32’s pins, and see if everything is powered on correctly.

-Build and upload your application to ESP32 as usual, see Step 8.
-Build the Project.
+Build and upload your application to ESP32 as usual, see Step 5.
+First Steps on ESP-IDF.

 Another option is to write application image to flash using OpenOCD via JTAG with commands like this: